How fulfilling is life without theater? To me, it is the Pièce de Résistance!

 I know people who dislike theatre, but love movies.
 They say theatre is boring.
 Really?
 You can’t compare them to each other, but I understand the reasons for their opinions.

-It’s easier to access movies than attending a play.
+It’s easier to access movies than attend a play.
 It’s all about convenience.
 Movies are available to us continuously.
 The wonders of the internet have given to us 24/7 access to nearly any movie you’d like to view.

 The most important difference between the two is theatre is LIVE.
 You can’t just sit back in your recliner, take off your shoes and fold your laundry while you watch.